Congressional App Challenge

 - More information about the rules and submission process is available here.

-I hope that you will participate in this exciting event.
-Should you have any questions or concerns, please call my District Office at 925-933-2660.
+I hope that you will consider participating in this exciting event.
+Should you have any questions or concerns, please contact my Walnut Creek District Office at 925-933-2660.